tsatria03/CookyCraze/docks/readme.txt

 The point value at which the dealer stops drawing cards.
 Standard casino rules use 17.

 natural_multiplier
 The payout multiplier for a natural blackjack, which is 21 on the first two cards.
-Standard casino rules use 1.5, meaning a 100 coin bet returns 250 coins total.
+Standard casino rules use 1.5, meaning a $1.00 bet returns $2.50 total.

 This is a flat multiplier applied once to the bet amount.
 Setting this very high will make blackjack an extremely powerful way to multiply stats and can unbalance the game quickly if bets are large.

 win_multiplier
 The payout multiplier for a standard win.
-Standard rules use 2, meaning a 100 coin bet returns 200 coins total.
+Standard rules use 2, meaning a $1.00 bet returns $2.00 total.

 This is a flat multiplier.
 Setting it below 1 means the player always loses value even on a win, and setting it very high will make winning hands disproportionately rewarding.